tainacan/tainacan-wiki/dev/setup-local.md

-# Setting up your local enviroment
+# Setting up your local environment

-This document will run you through setting up your local enviroment and running the tests.
-If you haven't done it yet, please have a look at [key concepts](key-concepts.md) so you can have a better Understanding of the project.
+This document will run you through setting up your local environment and running the tests.
+If you haven't done it yet, please have a look at [key concepts](key-concepts.md) so you can have a better understanding of the project.

 ## Overview